 1: White Balance / Color Correction Tools

 This one is something you can use on every photograph.
-It can be incredibly cheap, and then escalate into more expensive items.
-What we're talking about here is a target to help set your white balance in post production.
+It can be incredibly cheap and then escalate into more expensive items.
+What we’re talking about here is a grey card target to help set your white balance in post-production.

 At it’s simplest, you can get this in an art supply store.
 A light grey piece of foam core will do.
 Simple take a photo of this grey card in the same lighting conditions as you find for your photography.

-Later in post production, you can use the eyedropper tool in a program like Adobe Lightroom Classic CC to set your white balance.
-That comes in VERY handy if you screwed up your white balance while shooing.
+Later in post-production, you can use the eyedropper tool in a program like Adobe Lightroom Classic CC to set your white balance.
+That comes in VERY handy if you screwed up your white balance while shooting.

-The thing to remember is that you have to shoot another photo of the grey card if your lighting changes.
-Bright sunshine and cloud day light are different.
+Remember that you have to shoot another photo of the grey card if your lighting changes.
+Bright sunshine and cloud daylight are different.

 There’s one basic problem with a flat grey card.
 While cheap, it doesn’t give your camera enough contrast to focus on the card.

-That's why I bought this little bad boy.
-It's a pop-up EzyBalance grey card from Lastolite.
+That’s why I bought this little bad boy.
 It has a little target in the center to make it easy for your camera to focus.
 Grab your shot, and then put it back in your bag until you need it again.

 It pops up perfectly every time I need it.